/ Oregon Work Accident Lawyer

 Our firm helps workers through the vocational rehabilitation process, ensuring they access the help needed to re-enter the workforce successfully.

-Reach Out to a Oregon Workers’ Compensation Lawyer Today
+Reach Out to a Oregon Job Injury Attorney Today

-If you’ve been involved in a workplace accident, having the right legal support is key to safeguard your interests and get the benefits you’re owed.
-At Boyadzhyan Law Firm, we are dedicated to managing job-related injury claims in Oregon, Ohio, providing individualized guidance based on your specific circumstances.
+If you’ve been injured at work, having the right legal support is crucial to protect your rights and get the benefits you’re owed.
+At Boyadzhyan Law Firm, we specialize in handling workers’ compensation matters in Oregon, Ohio, providing personalized legal strategies suited to your needs.

 Our services include: